cloudinary-training/cld-cli-intro/README.md

 Navigate to:  [https://cloudinary.com/console](https://cloudinary.com/console)

-Sign up for free account or login to find credentials in your dashboard.
+Sign up for free account or login.

-Locate your CLOUDINARY_URL (contains all three pieces of your credential) and click the clipboard to copy it into your buffer.
+Once you have a Cloudinary account, you can access your CLOUDINARY_URL in your Dashboard, as shown below.
+You’ll use the CLOUDINARY_URL to show shell script to authenticate and get authorization to upload.
+You can easily copy the CLOUDINARY_URL into your clipboard by clicking on the copy icon.
+You can save this in a text file until you are ready to write your shell script.

 ![cloudinary url](https://res.cloudinary.com/jen-brissman/image/upload/v1702021754/cld-url.png)